Built ca 1919

 The ability of the Portland Assessor’s office to get build dates wrong never ceases to amaze.
 Admittedly, I don’t know their process so am not in a position to point a finger but, in the case of 263 Brighton, the public record is pretty clear that they missed this one by at least a decade.

 The house is a fairly common form for the style.
 It sits on a rather high ‘podium’ which may have been driven by site conditions.
-The slightly flared eaves of the roof give a bit of ‘Dutch Colonial’ feel to the exterior.
+The slightly flared eaves of the roof give a bit of a ‘Dutch Colonial’ feel to the exterior.
 The style was seeing a bit of a resurgence in the early 20th century.
-Much of it being brought on by the rise of ‘catalog houses’ from the likes of Sears, Gordon Tine and Montgomery (monkey) Ward.
+Much of it being brought on by the rise of ‘catalog houses’ from the likes of Sears, Gordon-Van Tine, and Montgomery (monkey) Ward.

 As noted, the house is built of brick.
 This is a very uncommon material for the Arts and Crafts or Dutch Colonial styles.
 The choice of brick seems odd but there is an explanation.